nroutasuo/level13/docs/CONTRIBUTING.md

 ## General

-Level 13 is a personal side project.
-Bug reports and suggestions are very welcome, but updates happen sporadically and it might take a while for your contributions to be reviewed.
+Level 13 is mainly a personal side project but it has also received some great bug reports and fixes from the community.
+Bug reports, suggestions and small fixes are very welcome, but please keep in mind that it might take a while for your contributions to be reviewed.

 ## Issues